Mudit-Tarway/BackendLearning/README.md

      Auth function checks where the users existes or not.

 12. Signin and Signup Backend and Frontend
      The user will signin and signup and in backend the user is stored in the array.

+13. jwtwork.js
+     In this js I worked with jwt verify , decode and sign with more zod to verify user emails and password length is minimum 6